ssandke/heroku-buildpack-stamp/README.md

 Heroku buildpack: Stamp
 =======================

-Sets ENV['COMMIT_HASH'] to the released git commit id.
-Useful for knowing exactly which version of your app is being served.
+Sets two ENV variables

+* ENV['SOURCE_VERSION'] - a git SHA for the deployed version
+* ENV['BUILD_TIMESTAMP'] - a formatted timestamp of the build time

 Getting started
 -----